-We believe the best place to offer products is through the workplace, and our strategy leverages our strengths and expertise as a specialist employee benefits provider.
-Our products are primarily distributed through our established broker relationships, ensuring that employers and employees purchasing the products are appropriately advised throughout the process.
-We keep the customer at the centre of what we do, in our mission to help and protect more people, and we continually seek to provide innovative solutions and propositions that meet the needs of employers and the working population alike.
+We believe the best place to offer our products is through the workplace, and our strategy leverages our strengths and expertise as a specialist employee benefits provider.
+Our products are primarily distributed through our established broker relationships.
+We keep the customer at the centre of what we do, in our mission to help and protect more people, by developing premium solutions, market leading health and wellbeing services and best in class products to meet the changing needs of employers and the working population alike.

 We have a strong capital management approach, responding effectively and promptly to changes in the market to protect our policyholder and shareholder interests.
 Our robust framework enables us to utilise our capital efficiently and maintain sufficient funds for future growth.

 We will drive growth in our business by:

-- Focusing on delivering high quality broker service and developing strategic broker relationships leveraging our expertise and digital tools to become easier to do business with; - Increasing customer engagement by putting the customer at the centre of our product and proposition innovation, providing relevant products and delivering best in class health and wellbeing services, and developing deep and long-lasting relationships with our customers. - Educating employers and workplace benefits decision-makers about the critical role our products and services play in supporting and caring for their workforce, and developing our multi-product proposition, helping us to reach and protect people in more ways; and - Enhancing our risk and pricing methodologies through data-driven analytics, helping us to protect more people through the workplaces of large employers.
+- Focusing on delivering a premium broker experience and developing strategic broker relationships, leveraging our expertise and digital tools to become easier to collaborate with; - Increasing customer engagement by putting the customer at the centre of our proposition, delivering 'best in class' health and wellbeing services, and developing deep and long-lasting relationships with our customers; - Enhancing our risk and pricing methodologies through data-driven analytics, helping us to protect more people through the workplace; and